davidvlaminck/OTLMOW-Model/README.md

 ## Summary
 The main use case of otlmow-model is to provide a class model, allowing instances of OTL compliant classes.
-The classes have data validation and automatic conversion for attributes and relations between objects.
+The classes have data validation and automatic conversion for attributes.
+Helper classes assist you to create relations between objects.

+## Code examples and usage
+See the [Readme notebook](https://github.com/davidvlaminck/OTLMOW-Model/blob/master/Readme.ipynb).
+This notebook contains examples on how to use the OTL classes and how to create relations between objects.

-## OTLMOW Project
+## Project overview
 This project aims to implement the Flemish data standard OTL (https://wegenenverkeer.data.vlaanderen.be/) in Python.
-It is split into different packages to reduce compatibility issues
+It is split into different packages to reduce compatibility issues.
 - [otlmow_model](https://github.com/davidvlaminck/OTLMOW-Model) (you are currently looking at this package)
 - [otlmow_modelbuilder](https://github.com/davidvlaminck/OTLMOW-ModelBuilder)
 - [otlmow_converter](https://github.com/davidvlaminck/OTLMOW-Converter)